Dangerous Musings

 Operant Conditioning

-Operant conditioning is another form of associative learning where behaviour is modified depending on its consequences.
+Operant or Instrumental conditioning is another form of associative learning where behaviour is modified depending on its consequences.
 Operant conditioning is associated with the law of effect which (incorrectly) states that behaviours leading to are more likely to repeat themselves, and the the opposite is true for behaviours that are unpleasent.

 For example, a cat can be conditioned to repeatedly click a button upon entering a box if the button gives it a treat.
 Every time it enters the box, it will hit the button faster every time!